 Unable to find image 'bahamat/unix-1st-ed:latest' locally latest: Pulling from bahamat/unix-1st-ed bbe1c4256df3: Pull complete 911d09728ffd: Pull complete 615765bc0d9f: Pull complete a3ed95caeb02: Pull complete c3fdfa5622d0: Pull complete Digest: sha256:ea44c2f898c3a35cb31fec9f6ebe3caf15ca51ae156b38ec6d68cbd703d40d0e Status: Downloaded newer image for bahamat/unix-1st-ed:latest PDP-11 simulator V3.9-0 ./simh.cfg> #!tools/pdp11 Unknown command Disabling CR Disabling XQ RF: buffering file in memory TC: creating new file TC0: 16b format, buffering file in memory Listening on port 5555 (socket 7) :login: root root #

 Done!
 We are now in 1972-era Unix operating system.
 Cool, yeah?
-You can now explore some Unix commands.
+You can now explore some of old Unix commands.
 Please note that BASH wasn’t invented until 1989, so it doesn’t has BASH or any other modern shells.
 So, Some of BASH functionalities will not work in Unix 1st edition.
 For instance, command auto-completion by pressing TAB key will not work.
 You can’t also use backspace to delete the mistyped commands, or you can’t use arrow keys to see the previous commands.

 However, some commands that we use today will work.
 For instance, we can use ls, date, find, chmod, du, echo, mail, rm, rmdir, and more.
 To know the list of available commands back then, type:

 Type ls -l to see the list of available directories in this edition.